Heaven or Las Vegas: Critical reception

-The album has received critical acclaim.
-"Heaven or Las Vegas is their finest hour yet," enthused Martin Aston in Q. "Ten exquisite moments that make Kate Bush – their only possible comparison – sound as airborne as Motörhead".
+Barbara Ellen from NME rated it an 8 out of 10 and, despite not being a "fan" of Cocteau Twins, she called the album "a beautiful sounding album".
+Martin Aston's Q gave it four out of five stars, enthusing that "Heaven or Las Vegas is their finest hour yet [...]
+Ten exquisite moments that make Kate Bush – their only possible comparison – sound as airborne as Motörhead".
 The album subsequently featured in the magazine's "best of the year" roundup: "It's wonderfully comforting how the Cocteaus continue on their inimitable course, blissfully regardless of what's going on in the world outside their surreal reality".